Blast Media Types

 Grit Size Chart

 Micro Grit Conversion Chart

 For grit sizes below 240, physical screens can be used to measure grit.
 Sieve sizes vary and depending upon the number of screens per inch.
-For example, the red image shows 20 screens per inch.
-There are more technical resources on this topic, but basically the holes in the sieve screens are 0.0331 inches.
+Of course, there are more technical resources on this topic, but basically the holes in the sieve screens are 0.0331 inches.
 Abrasive grit articles that pass through that screen must be, of course, smaller than that diameter fall through.
 Some particles go through some do not.
 Therefore a grit number represents a range of particle sizes.

 Sandblasting Media Guide: Sandblast Media Chart

 When it comes to sandblasting material, a specific type of media might be useful for some.
-Sieve sizes, microns, all the terms can be complex.
 However, it really comes down to an easy to follow sandblasting media chart.
 We hope it lays out sandblasting media in an easy to understand format.
 A popular question is “What is the best sandblasting media for rust removal?”
 And of course, the answer is – “It depends.”
 How thick is the rust, what type of pattern do you want left, what type of blasting system do you have?
 It is difficult to give an exact answer without details.
 So, we encourage you to contact us and we can help determine the best media choice for your specific situation.

 |Media Type||Uses||Popular Grit Sizes||Shape|